-COU COURSE OBJECTIVES 1 To introduce the students to use drawing instruments and to draw polygons, Engineering Curves and Scales.
-2 To introduce the students to use orthographic projections, projections of points and lin nes.
+COU RSE OBJECTIVES 1 To introduce the students to use drawing instruments and to draw polygons, Engineering Curves and Scales.
+2 To introduce the students to use orthographic projections, projections of points and lines.
 3 To make the students draw the projections of the planes.
 4 To make the students draw the projections of the various types of solids.
-5 To represent the object in 3D view through isometric views.
-COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Construct polygons, scales and engineering curves.
-K3 CO 2 Identify the position of points and lines with use of orthographic projections.
-K3 CO3 CO3 Analyze the location and position of plane figures through orthographic K4 projections.
-Analyze the location and position of solid bodies through orthographic projections.
-CO5 Develop 2D and 3D objects by converting their views.
-K4
+5 5 To represent the object in 3D view through isometric views.
+COU COURSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: COL CO1 Construct polygons, scales and engineering curves.
+K3 CO1 CO2 Construct polygons, scales and engineering curves.Identify the position of points and lines with use of orthographic projections.
+K3 CO2 Identify the position of points and lines with use of orthographic projections.Analyze the location and position of plane figures through orthographic K3 K3